Whitewater Rafting: Family Trips to Class V Rivers

 - Rogue River: Lottery for peak season.
 First-come, first-served in shoulder season.

-If you do not get a permit for a self-guided trip, commercial outfitters hold their own permit allocations and can usually accommodate bookings with less advance planning.
+If you miss the lottery, commercial outfitters hold their own permit allocations and can typically accommodate bookings with less advance planning.

 The Magic of Rafting

 Whitewater rafting works magic on people.
 Put a group of strangers in a boat, point them at a wall of whitewater, and watch them transform into a team in minutes.
-The shared adrenaline, the collective paddle strokes, the eruption of cheering when you punch through a big rapid, it creates bonds that are immediate and real.
-Whether you start with a gentle family float on the Snake River or dive straight into the chaos of the Gauley, our budget adventure travel guide can help you plan the perfect trip, rafting delivers an experience that combines physical challenge, natural beauty, and human connection in a way that very few activities can match.
+The shared adrenaline, the collective paddle strokes, the eruption of cheering when you punch through a big rapid — it creates bonds that are immediate and real.

 Find a river.
 Book a trip.
 Paddle hard.
 If rafting inspires you, consider whitewater kayaking for an even more immersive river experience.
-And do not forget to look up from the rapids once in a while, because the scenery is half the experience.
+Our budget adventure travel guide can help you make any of these trips financially viable.

 Related Reading